Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 When a drive is in this mode, the ALLOC function, which returns information about the total and free space available in a drive, will return fake information if necessary, so that the calculated total or free sector count will always fit in 16 bits.
 In other words, on drives with the reduced allocation information mode active, when the total or free space is greater than 32MB (which is possible in FAT16 volumes), ALLOC will return 32MB.

-If an environment item named ZALLOC exists whose value –case insensitive- is ON (command `SET ZALLOC=ON` in the command interpreter), then the reduced allocation information becomes the zero allocation information mode (available since Nextor 2.0.3): the ALLOC function will return a free space of zero for the drives having this mode active.
-This makes the function to return immediately, which may be useful on very large or very slow devices.
+If an environment item named ZALLOC exists whose value (case insensitive) is ON (command `SET ZALLOC=ON` in the command interpreter), then the reduced allocation information mode becomes the zero allocation information mode (available since Nextor 2.0.3): the ALLOC function will return a free space of zero for the drives having this mode active.
+This makes the function return immediately, which may be useful on very large or very slow devices.

 Nextor will never modify the reduced allocation information mode status for a drive automatically, it is the user who always controls this behavior.
 Disk errors or media changes do not modify the reduced allocation information mode status either.

 #### 3.4.7.
 Z80MODE: the Z80 access mode tool

-The Z80MODE.COM utility, which works on MSX Turbo-R computers only, allows activating or deactivating the Z80 access mode for a MSX-DOS driver.
+The Z80MODE.COM utility, which works on MSX Turbo-R computers only, allows activating or deactivating the Z80 access mode for an MSX-DOS driver.
 The usage syntax for Z80MODE is:

 ```
 Z80MODE <driver slot>[-<driver subslot>] [ON|OFF]